Gathering seed data

-The information should be just detailed enough to understand what infrastructure supports what application.
+The information should be just detailed enough to understand what infrastructure supports which applications.
 For example, the application owner might specify that the application has two tiers, runs several hosts and uses a database.
 This is enough information for the mapper to get going.
 Later, in the mapping stage, this information will be coded in patterns and BMC Atrium Discovery will be able to keep the service models up to date.

-Mike determines that George, the application owner maintains an application named "Friends", a web-based corporate social networking application, which is the next on his list of business applications to map.
+Mike determines that George, the application owner maintains an application named Friends, a web-based corporate social networking application, which is the next on his list of business applications to map.

 He sends George the following e-mail: